 Subsection 4 of section 162 says that anyone who prints, copies, publishes, distributes, circulates, sells, advertises or makes available a voyeuristic recording, as defined in the above section, is guilty of an offence.
 Regardless of whether or not the individual who publishes the material actually recorded it they are guilty of an offence, if they know it was obtained illegally.

-When looking for a criminal defence lawyer to help you get your voyeurism charges dropped, look no further than Ross Lutz Barristers.
-We can help you secure the best possible outcome in your case because we have hundreds of years of combined experience.
+When looking for a criminal defence lawyer to help you get your voyeurism charges dropped in Calgary and Edmonton, look no further than Alberta Legal.
+We can help you secure the outcome you deserve because we have hundreds of years of combined experience.